 'Cartier is the Rolex for Generation Z.' This was the headline of a Bloomberg article on December 1 last year.
 It is understandable (and hard to believe) but Cartier has now become a brand with a 'resale premium.'

-For those who appreciate the analog sensibility of mechanical watches this situation may seem unfamiliar.
+For those who appreciate the analog sensibility of mechanical watches this situation may feel unfamiliar.
 However if you look at how Rolex became 'Rolex' you will understand that Cartier's growing market dominance is not simply a temporary phenomenon caused by the Taylor Swift effect.

 The Cartier Santos Demoiselle, Which became a hot topic due to an engagement photo